 EU may pay high price for shunning Russian oil

+Libyan conflict shows little sign of letting up.
+Chicago-based radio host and author Stephen Lendman believes Western involvement is all about a power grab – one which includes a lot of things.
 "It includes controlling the resources, exploiting the people, privatizing the state enterprises, letting the IMF and the World Bank move in, to structural adjustments, the usual ones, meaning low wages, mass lay-offs, a deep deprivation for the ordinary Libyans.
 Gaddafi – no democrat by any means – but he gave Libyans free education, free health care.
 All this will be swept away if Gaddafi is gone," says Lendman.